 The import statement in Python loads a module into memory, compiles it into byte code, and then executes it.
 Subsequent executions of an import for that same module are ignored by Python and have no effect on the program whatsoever.
 The reload statement is required to force a module, and its attributes, to be loaded, compiled, and executed.

-E.28.2 Guidance to language users
+6.26.2 Guidance to language users

 Import just the attributes that are required by using the from statement to avoid adding dead code; and